techworkersco/twc-site-berlin/generic-welcome.md

 hide_form: true
 ---

-# 🎉 Success
+# 🎉 Congratulations

-Our volunteer team has received your information and will send you further information very soon.

-If you have any further questions, you can contact us at join@techworkersberlin.com
+We received your information.
+If you want to get more involved contact us by <a href="mailto:join@techworkersberlin.com">email</a> or Telegram.

 ## Social media links
 {%include links.html %}